Uber reveals cover-up of hack affecting 57M riders, drivers

 - Look at some of the weird places people put shared bikes in Seattle

+That pledge shouldn’t excuse Uber’s previous regime for its egregious behavior, said Sam Curry, chief security officer for the computer security firm Cybereason.

+“The truly scary thing here is that Uber paid a bribe, essentially a ransom to make this breach go away, and they acted as if they were above the law,” Curry said.
+“Those people responsible for the integrity and confidentiality of the data in-fact covered it up.”

-The heist took the names, email addresses and phone numbers of 57 million riders.
-The thieves also nabbed the driver’s license numbers of 600,000 Uber drivers.
+The heist took the names, email addresses and mobile phone numbers of 57 million riders around the world.
+The thieves also nabbed the driver’s license numbers of 600,000 Uber drivers in the U.S.

+Uber waited until Tuesday to begin notifying the drivers with compromised driver’s licenses, which can be particularly useful for perpetrating identify theft.
+For that reason, Uber will now pay for free credit-report monitoring and identity theft protection services for the affected drivers.

+Kalanick, who still sits on Uber’s board of directors, declined to comment on the data breach that took place in October 2016.
+Uber says the response to the hack was handled by its chief security officer, Joe Sullivan, a former federal prosecutor whom Kalanick lured away from Facebook in 2015.